ailispaw/talk2docker/docs/commands.md

 	Remove volumes
 - export
 	Stream the contents of a volume as a tar archive to STDOUT
+- upload
+	Upload a file/folder to a volume

 ### host (hst)
 - list (ls)